deep-spin/qaware-decode/README.md

 Start by installing it.
 We recommend installing [version 0.5](https://github.com/CoderPat/ducttape/releases/tag/v0.5)

 Finally, for experiments involving reranking, [travatar](https://github.com/neubig/travatar).
-Refer to official documentation on how to compile it.
+Refer to the official documentation on how to compile it.
-After installing set the enviroment variable to location of the compiled project
+After installing set the environment variable to the location of the compiled project
 ```bash
 export TRAVATAR_DIR=/path/of/compiled/travatar/
 ```